pimcore/pimcore/doc/User_Documentation/01_Objects/02_CSV_Import/02_Operators/04_BrickSetter.md

 Allows to set a brick field and create the brick itself if needed.

+Note: you can directly drag and drop a brick field from the class definition tree.

 * `Attribute`: the object attribute
 * `Brick Type`: the brick type